skyjake/Doomsday-Engine/README.md

-# The Doomsday Engine Project Repository
+# Doomsday Engine

 This is the source code for Doomsday Engine: a portable, enhanced source port of id Software's Doom I/II and Raven Software's Heretic and Hexen.
-The sources are under the GNU General Public license (see doomsday/engine/doc/LICENSE).
+The sources are under the GNU General Public license (see doomsday/gpl-3.0.txt), with the exception of the Doomsday 2 libraries that are under the GNU Lesser General Public License (see doomsday/lgpl-3.0.txt).

-For compilation instructions and other details, see the documentation wiki: http://dengine.net/dew/
+For [compilation instructions](http://dengine.net/dew/index.php?title=Compilation) and other details, see the documentation wiki: http://dengine.net/dew/

 ## Libraries